ezzing/3DLayout-documentation/2-Integration.md

 In this mode the 3DLayout will show the project in perspective mode without any gui elements and a rotating 3d view.
 You can click and drag with the mouse to rotate the view and zoom with the mouse wheel.
 Once clicked the rotation will stop.

-## Tutorial mode

-If you want to access the interactive tutorial you can just pass the string 'tutorial' to the layout id.

-    Ezzing3DApi.loadLayout('tutorial', function(err, layout, container) {
-        if (err) throw err;
-    });